securesign/sigstore-ocp/docs/sts/aws-sts.md

 permissions to list S3 buckets.
 From the AWS Console, choose `Roles-> Create Role -> Web Identity`.
 Choose your Identity provider from the dropdown list in your account and Audience.
-Next, you'll need to add the Policy `AmazonS3ReadOnlyAccess`.
+Next, add the Policy `AmazonS3ReadOnlyAccess`.
 Note the ARN `arn:aws:iam::xxxx:role/xxxxxxxx`, to add to the cosign service account.

 Inspect the cosign deployment manifests and make any necessary changes.
 These are in `./docs/sts`.